hasolanor/CFD-porousmedia/README.md

 ### Incompressible flow

 The incompressible flow simulation is run using the input data presented in Table 5.
-Its results are used as input in the scalar transport experiments in order to evaluate the transport dynamics of the chemical scalar.
+Its results are used as input in the species transport experiments in order to evaluate the transport dynamics of the chemical species.

 <table>
   <caption style="text-align:right">Table 5.
 Input data used for the incompressible flow simulation.</caption>